NTIG-Uppsala/admin-narvaro/README.md

 The verifyurl route is used for `/setstatus?auth={code}`.
 The route will take in a `uri` body parameter.
 The uri will be checked against the database.
 If the uri is valid, returns the list of users the uri can change the status of, and a JWT token with an expiration time of 60 seconds.

 ## /auth/token
-> NOTE: This routes needs to have a valid JWT token in the authorization header.
+> NOTE: This route needs to have a valid JWT token in the authorization header.

 The token route is used to generate JWT tokens.
 The route takes in a payload as the body which will be compiled into the tokens.
 The route will return a JWT access token which has a expiration time of 1 hour and a long lived refresh token.